Let’s work together to find a solution

 Determining the worth of your company is perhaps the most challenging aspect of buying out a partner.
 You and your partner can make reasonable guesses as to what it’d be worth if you were to sell the business together, but it’s impossible to know the true value without putting it up for sale.

 As it serves their self-interests, the exiting partner will often believe the business is worth more than it really is.
-Business partners can avoid these discussions by installing some safeguards long before either of you want to walk away from the company.
+Business partners can avoid these discussions by installing some safeguards long before either of you wants to walk away from the company.

 Coming up with an exact value for your business isn’t possible without putting it up for sale, but keeping solid financial records will make buyouts easier.
-Start by establishing how much cash the business has on hand, how much it brings in each year, and the assets that could be sold if you and your partners chose to liquidate it.
+Start by establishing how much cash the business has on hand, how much it brings in each year, and the assets that could be sold if you and your partners choose to liquidate it.
 Conducting an annual valuation helps to create an agreed-upon baseline during future buyout negotiations.

 Even if you have a baseline value for the business, there’s bound to be some back and forth during the buyout.
 Maybe your business is on the cusp of some record profits or a recent turn in the economy results in your partner’s equity being valued much lower than it would have been just a year ago.
 Negotiations are usually tense, so you must have solid numbers from the annual valuation to fall back on.